What is Criminal Sexual Conduct 1st Degree?

 Penalties for Habitual Offenders

-In Michigan, an offender with a prior conviction(s) for criminal sexual conduct often face stiffer penalties.
+In Michigan, an offender with a prior conviction(s) for criminal sexual conduct often faces stiffer penalties.
 According to Michi.
 Comp.
 Laws § 750.520f, second-time or subsequent offenders are required to face at least five years in prison.

 It’s important to note that you may be considered a habitual offender even if accomplish sexual battery, sexual assault, gross indecency, indecent liberties, or carnal knowledge conviction was outside the state of Michigan.